aurel-lef/exploring-ml/kaggle-titanic-dataset/Titanic.md

 ### **area for improvement**

+This webapi could be optimized at least on two aspects:
+- security: by setting up an authentification protocol (oauth2)
+- the size of the image

-See below the docker file used.
+Regarding the second point, see below the docker file used.

 ```docker